The Joys of Overnight Racing

 Sailors who compete regularly in such races overlook the discomfort and relish in the challenge.
 Solomons sailor John Edwards, who used to sail his Farr 30 Rhumb Punch in a couple of overnight Bay races per year says, “The darkness and uncertainty of your surroundings add to the sailing experience… and keep me awake all night.
 A part of it is fear, but the lure is mostly the challenge.
 By 3 or 4 a.m., I would pay to know where the other guys in my class are on the course.
 But, I don’t know, and every stern light has to be passed.
 If you have some percentage of that passion and are not willing to accept that you are going fast enough, then the benefit of racing at night is greater than the discomfort of dampness and the fear of thunderstorms.

-Bruce Gardner, who has sailed his Beneteau 10M L’Outrage in the Solomons Island Invitational and the Governor’s Cup Yacht Race, says, “It’s a different challenge than daytime windward-leeward races.
+Bruce Gardner, who has sailed his Beneteau 10M L’Outrage in many overnighters such as the Governor’s Cup Yacht Race, says, “It’s a different challenge than daytime windward-leeward races.
 You prepare for wind conditions and currents and work the boat hard all night, staying focused on COG [course over ground] and SOG [speed over ground] in hopes others are not and are tiring.”

 Concepts that may seem too daunting for some sailors, such as dodging freighters, cruise ships, and barges or avoiding fish traps add to the challenge for enthusiastic overnight racers and keep them coming back for more.
 Edwards says, “Everyone who has sailed at night has seen luminescent jellyfish and shooting stars.
 Sometimes, the moon lies a path across the water for you to follow, but the best you can do is get on 180 degrees as soon as you can when you are looking for St Mary’s City [as one does during Governor’s Cup].”